TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.networkvirtualnetworkgateways/idlevnetgateway-public.md

   },
   "displayLabel": "Delete or reconfigure idle virtual network gateways", "additionalColumns": [],
-  "tip": "You can delete or repurpose idle virtual network gateways to reduce your Azure spend."
+  "tip": "You can delete or repurpose idle virtual network gateways to reduce your Azure spend.", "costSavingInfo": "*You can save up to the stated amount if you choose to delete the virtual network gateway.
+Your actual savings may vary."
 }
 ---